AnUnknownStranger/Fruit__Classification/README.md

 ## Notes

 - Classical feature scripts (`hsv_hist.py`, `edge_detection.py`, `texture_features.py`, `compare_models.py`) use a **single stratified train/test split** for evaluation unless otherwise specified in the script.
-- `Fruits Classification/data_splitting.py` is included as a helper script to create `train/valid/test` folders (use with care, as it moves files).